sikrip/zzw30/aero-v1/README.md

 <photo pending>

 ### Rear wing
-I purchased I used wing and mount brackets from an AW11 owner (thanks AW11 community) and made the necessary changes in order to mount it on the zzw30.
+I purchased I used wing and mounting pylons from an AW11 owner (thanks to the AW11 community) and made the necessary changes in order to mount it on the zzw30.
 The wing is a 9lives Big Wang 66" wide.

 ![wing-1](wing-1.png)
 ![wing-2](wing-2.png)